markpmlim/ParaboloidMapping/README.md

     y = t
     z = 1/2 - 1/2(s^2 + t^2)

 The last equation is the equation of a circular paraboloid: z = 1/2 - 1/2(x^2 + y^2).
 The points, s and t, are projected onto the surface of the upper paraboloid.
-We can extend this vertical line so that it cuts the lower paraboloid.
+To get the equations for the back side of the dual-paraboloid map, we extend this vertical line so that it cuts the lower paraboloid.

 Multiply all 3 equations by 2: